nuvo/cain/README.md

 # Cain

-Cain is a Backup/Restore tool for Cassandra on Kubernetes.
+Cain is a backup and restore tool for Cassandra on Kubernetes.
 It is named after the DC Comics superhero [Cassandra Cain](https://en.wikipedia.org/wiki/Cassandra_Cain).

 ## Build from source